 top of page

-Behind the headlines: the lies in reality, the words that have been taken ‘out of context’ and the truth between the lines
+The lies in reality, the words that have been taken ‘out of context’ and the truth between the lines

 What makes one big story hit the headlines and another then disappear from the public eye?
 Why do stars come out of the closet just when they release a new album?
 Who are the people interested in making the story reach you?
 How do you create interest where it doesn't exist?
 And what happens behind the keyboard or the camera?